 Some of this code is old, but much of it is new.
 It's not a small amount of code, either.
 Examples:

 Original question and answer (reddit.com)

 That's a reasonable choice in some circumstances.
 If everyone on your dev team knows Python, maintaining a shell script can be more costly than maintaining a Python script.

 However, Python and Ruby aren't good shell replacements in general.
 Shell is a domain-specific language for dealing with concurrent processes and the file system.
 But Python and Ruby have too much abstraction over these concepts, sometimes in the name of portability (e.g. to Windows).
 They hide what's really going on.

 I encountered a nice blog post, Replacing Shell Scripts with Python, which, in my opinion, inadvertently proves the opposite point.
-The Python version is more difficult to write and maintain.
+The Python version is longer and has more dependencies.
+In other words, it's more difficult to write and maintain.